 Temple of Kom Ombo

-The Nile is seen from the Kom Ombo Temple.
-This temple is split into two separate temples, each having its own entrance, hypostyle Hall, and sanctuaries.
+The Kom Ombo Temple looks out over the Nile.
+This temple is split into two separate temples, each having its entrance, hypostyle Hall, and sanctuaries.

 Honoring the god Horus.
 The Edfu Temple is the most well-preserved Greco-Roman structure in all of Egypt, and a play depicting the victory of Horus over Seth is painted on its walls.